Kolelab/Fluorescence-Microscopy-Tools/SLIDER/README.md

 ## Further Instructions

 1. Wire the board according to the schematic.
-Take your time quite a lot of soldering is required.
+Take your time and check connctions as quite a lot of soldering is required.
 ![Circuit Image](https://github.com/Kolelab/Fluorescence-Microscopy-Tools/blob/master/SLIDER/Circuit%20SLIDER.png)
 1. Before connecting the power supply test all connections with a volt-meter.
 1. Connect the BNC connectors to the board.
 1. Hook up LEDs to inputs and outputs.
+1. Load the Arduino sketch into the Arduino IDE
+1. **if applicable** change the wavelength of the LEDs that is displayed on the screen in the source code (see comment).
+1. Upload the Arduino sketch /SLIDER/ARDUINO/PinkBox-5V-8btn-scrn.ino to the Teensy board.
+1. Connect to power and confirm that screen works.
 1. Test.
+1. Start with experiments.